What is Sleep Hygiene?

 Sleep deprivation occurs when you do not get enough sleep.
 Experts recommend that healthy adults get around eight hours of sleep each night.
 Lack of sleep can cause a plethora of symptoms and even lead to a variety of health conditions.
 Common symptoms of sleep deprivation include-

-- Impact to your mental health and you may experience depression, anxiety, and mood swings
+• Impact on your mental health, and you may experience depression, anxiety, and mood swings

 As sleep deprivation continues, your symptoms may become more severe and include:

-Sleep deprivation is becoming more common as you try to pack more into your schedules – managing your job, caring for family, and caring for oneself.
-Furthermore, as you begin to age, the risk of sleep deprivation increases.
-Elderly individuals sleep lighter and may experience sleep disorders.
+Sleep deprivation is becoming more common as you try to pack more into your schedules – managing your job, caring for your family, and caring for yourself.
+Furthermore, as you age, the risk of sleep deprivation increases.
+Older people sleep lighter and may experience sleep disorders.

 Causes of Sleep Disorders

-- Illness – chronic pain syndrome, cancer, schizophrenia, depression, Alzheimer’s disease, heart disease, Parkinson disease, and stroke
+• Illness – chronic pain syndrome, cancer, schizophrenia, depression, Alzheimer’s disease, heart disease, Parkinson’s disease, and stroke

 Tips To Improve Sleep Hygiene